-Swelling means something is becoming larger because it’s injured, damaged, unhealthy, an indication something is wrong.
-When a person sprains an ankle it swells and becomes larger, however the increase in size is not a good thing.
+Swelling means something is becoming larger because it’s injured, damaged, or unhealthy, an indication something is wrong.
+When a person sprains an ankle it swells and becomes larger, however, the increase in size is not a good thing.

-Whereas, when something is growing; the increase in size represents something positive happening, as in becoming stronger, taller, smarter, etc.
+Whereas, when something is growing; the increase in size represents something positive happening, such as becoming stronger, taller, smarter, etc.